dasch-swiss/dsp-api/docs/rst/03-knora-api-server/api_v2/ontology-information.rst

 default schema, ``http://api.knora.org/ontology/knora-api/v2``.

 Moreover, additional information is provided in the default schema, to help clients that wish to create or update resources and values.
-A class that can be instantiated is identified with the boolean property ``knora-api:canBeInstantiated``, to distinguish it from built-in abstract classes.
-Properties whose values can be edited by clients are identified with ``knora-api:isEditable``, to distinguish them from properties whose values are maintained automatically by the Knora API server.
+A Knora resource class that can be instantiated is identified with the boolean properties ``knora-api:isResourceClass`` and ``knora-api:canBeInstantiated``, to distinguish it from built-in abstract classes.
+Knora resource properties whose values can be edited by clients are identified with ``knora-api:isResourceProperty`` and ``knora-api:isEditable``, to distinguish them from properties whose values are maintained automatically by the Knora API server.
 Link value properties are shown along with link properties, because a client that updates links will need the IRIs of their link values.
+The predicate ``salsah-gui:guiOrder`` tells a GUI client in what order to display the properties of a class.

 Ontology Updates
 ----------------